notsotypicaldeveloper/My_GraphQL_APIs_with_Sockets/README.md

 -> Create a service layer for user's database related stuff.

+-> We use graphQL context
 ---------
-# ueries we can try on Appolo http://localhost:3000/graphql
+# Queries we can try on Appolo http://localhost:3000/graphql

 #To register a new user: